chaos-mesh/rfcs/text/2021-07-23-extensible-chaosctl.md

 }
 ```

-> There may be some virtual resources like `PodStressChaos`, you cannot find it
+> There may be some virtual resources like `PodStressChaos`, you cannot find them
 > in Chaos Mesh.
 Schemas of them do not contains metadata, spec or status:
 >
 > ```graphql